metno/S-ENDA-documentation/source/users.rst

 Example questions:

-* Is this particular data a record (coldest, warmest, wettest...)
+* Is this observation a record / weather extreme (coldest, warmest, wettest...)

 * Amount of rain in last Month in a certain watershed